-There are four panes in ChIDE: the editing pane, debug pane, debug command pane, and output pane, as shown in Figure 6.
-Figure 6. also shows various terms used to describe ChIDE in this documentation.
-The debug pane is located either to the below of the editing pane or on the right.
+There are five panes in ChIDE: the editing pane, file browser pane, debug pane, debug command pane, and input/output pane, as shown in Figure 2.
+The file browser pane is located on the left of the editing pane.
+The debug pane is located either to the below of the editing pane or on the right when CHIDE is displayed in vertical split to be described in the next paragraph.
 Initially it is of zero size, but it can be made larger by dragging the divider between it and the editing pane.
-The debug command pane
+The debug command pane is located either to the below of the debug pane or on the right.
+Details about the debug pane and debug command pane will be described in section 4.
+Similarly, the input/output pane is located either to the below of the debug pane or on the right.
+The input/output pane is on the left of the debug command pane.
+Initially the input/output pane